Small Business Assistance

-To be considered a new small business, a business must apply within the first twelve months of operation, as indicated by the date of the initial business registration.
+To be considered a new small business, a business must apply within the first twelve months of operation.
 An eligible new small business can access one-time support for additional eligible project costs related to:

 - Marketing and promotion costs, to a maximum of $5,000 in eligible costs, including signage, ad placement, or creation of advertising, branding or promotional materials.

 The purchase of capital equipment is excluded; support may be available through the Small Business Investment Grant (SBIG).

 What level of assistance is available?

 Small Business Assistance may provide financial assistance of:

 - 50 per cent of eligible costs;